flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

       The correct switch settings are:

       - RWY TURN OFF lt is ON
-      - NOSE light is at T.O. (take off)
+      - NOSE light is at T.O.
+(T.O. = takeoff)
       - LAND lights are both ON
       - STROBE is on ON or AUTO
       - BEACON, NAV & LOGO should have been on during TAXI already
       - WING is usually only ON for wing inspection and to detect ice accretion on the wing

-!!! info "Lights at Take Off"
+!!! info "Lights at Takeoff"
     Setting the RWY TURN OFF light to ON, the LAND LIGHTS to ON and the NOSE light to T.O. minimizes bird strike hazard during takeoff.